Deployment Guide

 • No additional configuration needed

-Alternative: Prisma Data Proxy
+Alternative: Prisma Accelerate

 Environment Variables Management